 There is a limit to how much and how fast your kidneys can make very dilute urine.
 If you are an average build young healthy person, your kidneys can filter about 90-120 milliliters (3 to 4 oz.) of blood water per minute.
 Most of this filtered water is reabsorbed and goes back into your blood.
 Within a certain limit, your kidneys can control the amount that gets reabsorbed.
 When more water is reabsorbed, your urine becomes concentrated.
 When less water is reabsorbed, your urine becomes dilute.
 In theory, normal human kidneys can dilute the salt content of the urine to about 1/6 the concentration of salt in blood water.
 At this dilution the maximum theoretical amount of urine you can produce in 24 hours is about 20 liters (about 5 and a quarter gallons).
 It appears that it would take your kidneys at least 4.6 (24 divided by 5,25) hours to get rid of that gallon of water.
 Assuming you have perfect kidneys, you can prevent water intoxication if you take your time and spend at least 4.6 hours to slowly finish that water.

 So, can you drink a gallon of water a day?
-Yes you can, as long as you do not drink it fast enough.
+Yes you can.
+Drinking a gallon of water a day does not cause water intoxication as long as you do not drink it very fast.
 You can even get by drinking 5.25 gallons of water if you do it slowly and uniformly over a 24-hour period.
 However, this calculation assumes that you have a pair of perfectly working kidneys with good capability to produce maximally dilute urine.
 Your kidneys may not be fully capable of pushing its ability to the limits.
 In practice, I would recommend finishing a gallon of water over at least eight hours to avoid any chance of water intoxication.
 If you have known kidney problems, you may need to adjust even further.

 What happens when you keep gulping water faster than that?
 You start to have water intoxication symptoms.
 The water goes down to your stomach and starts getting absorbed into your blood.
 Your blood starts to get a little dilute; your body gives a signal to your kidneys and they start working right away to produce maximum amount of dilute urine as fast as they can.
 As you keep drinking too much water, the kidneys can no longer excrete all the excess water.
 When you continue water intake at that rate, dilution of blood water begins.
 Your brain starts to swell up.

-Water intoxication symptoms start as soon as salt concentration of blood water drops down by about 3%.
+Symptoms of drinking too much water start as soon as salt concentration of blood water drops down by about 3%.
 The first symptom is usually nausea.
 It may be your body’s way of telling you to stop drinking more.
-If you keep drinking past that, you will get other symptoms.
+If you keep drinking past that, you will get other symptoms of drinking too much water.
 You will feel weak and lethargic.
 Your may start to have headaches.
 As your blood water gets more dilute, your brain function gets compromised and you will become confused.
 Life threatening water intoxication symptoms appear when the salt concentration dips below 14-15% of normal.
-At that stage, even your heart and lungs stop working and you may die from water intoxication.
+At that stage, even your heart and lungs stop working and you may die from symptoms of water intoxication.

 Water intoxication: What is the lethal dose of water?